NossicaSystems/airdrop/src/README.md

 This takes an InitParams structure which contains:
     whitelist - a vector of address.
 Leave empty if there is no whitelist required. nft_limit - the maximum amount of nfts that can be claimed.
-Leave 0 for no limit. nft_time_limit - the time at which the airdrop will end. reserve - the amount of nfts which will be held back for a whitelist (if there is no whitelist they cannot be claimed).
-Leave 0 for no reserve. base_url - the base url for the nft
+Leave 0 for no limit. nft_limit_per_address - the maximum amount of nfts that can be claimed per address.
+Leave 0 for no limit. nft_time_limit - the time at which the airdrop will end. reserve - the amount of nfts which will be held back for the whitelist.
+Leave 0 for no reserve. base_url - the base url for the nft metadata - the IPFS link for the metadata file whitelist_file - the IPFS link for the whitelist file selected_index - boolean which determines whether claimined specific NFTs is supported

-contract_claim_nft:  this claims an instance of the token.
+contract_claim_nft:  this claims a specified amount of tokens.

 This takes a MintParams structure which contains:
     proof - the merkle proof for the claiming node.
-Can be blank if no whitelist is in use for this claim. node - the address of the claiming node
+Can be blank if no whitelist is in use for this claim. node - the address of the claiming node node_string - the address of the claiming node in string format selected_token - the ID of the token being claimed amount_of_tokens - the amount of tokens being claimed

+view:   Returns the metadata, whiteslist and number of claimed NFTs

+balance_of: Returns the amount of tokens claimed by the specified address.

+This takes a BalanceParam structure which contains:
+    dummy: an integer which is always set to 0
+    node: the address being queries

+total_supply: Returns the amount of claimable tokens

+current_supply: Returns the amount of tokens that are currently claimable

-view:   Returns the internal state of the contract
+check_owner: Returns the owner of the specified token

-*Intended use:*

-The owner will call Init and pass through the metadata to instantiate the contract and create a claimable NFT.

-Users will check in the front end if various NFTs exist and if they do they can use the contract_claim_nft to claim them.
-Depending on the metadata they might need to be on the relevant whitelist.

-The view function can be called to observe the current status of the nft.
+This takes a TokenParam structure which contains:
+    token - the token ID being queried.